Shih Tzu vs Shih-Poo: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shih Tzu has a typical lifespan of 10-18 years, while Shih-Poo lives approximately 10-18 years.
 Health profiles differ significantly between these dogs.
 Shih Tzu is predisposed to Brachycephalic Concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Shih-Poo faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Shih-Poo faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health